Arctic Connections Fund: form and guidance

 2.6 What experience does the organisation have of leading the management and delivery of this type of project? (max 150 words) – Please give some details that demonstrate your organisation has a track record of operating in the area of the proposed project.

-We expect all organisations that receive Scottish Government funding to have robust safeguarding policies and procedures in place, to protect anyone connected to the grant, and to have clear processes in place if the organisation becomes aware of specific incidents relating to abuse or malpractice.
-Use this space to tell us if your old policy is under review, if your staff are currently engaged in a specific training programme or any similar information in addition to the policy itself.
+We expect all organisations that receive Scottish Government funding to have robust and fit for purpose safeguarding policies and procedures in place , and to have clear processes in place if the organisation becomes aware of specific incidents relating to abuse or malpractice.
+Please also include any specific training undertaken by trustees and/or staff or any similar information in addition to the policy itself.
 You should include a copy of the policy or a hyperlink to it.
+Read the OSCR Safeguarding Guidance.

 We expect all organisations that receive Scottish Government funding to operate inclusively and it is for this reason that we ask you to demonstrate how you promote equal opportunities and diversity.
 This should cover paid staff and any volunteers you engage with.
 In this section please tell us about your equal opportunities/diversity policies, any equal opportunities training for your staff and volunteers, equal opportunities/diversity recruitment practice and anything else you do to operate inclusively.
 If your policy is in the process of being revised or expanded please use this space to tell us about that process.
 You should include a copy of the policy if available or a hyperlink to it.